 Skip to main content

-Step 1: Prerequisites
+Prerequisites

-• Node.js 18+ for TypeScript SDK
+• Node.js 18+ — for the TypeScript SDK

 • WASM target: rustup target add wasm32-unknown-unknown

-npm install @nexus/sdk
+npm install @yattacorp/nexus-sdk

-Step 3: Connect to NEXUS
+Connect to NEXUS

-import { NexusClient, Wallet } from '@nexus/sdk';
+import { NexusClient, Wallet } from '@yattacorp/nexus-sdk';

-const wallet = new Wallet(undefined, 'regtest');
+const wallet = Wallet.fromMnemonic(

-const client = new NexusClient({
+const client = new NexusClient(

 const height = await client.getBlockHeight();

-console.log('Block height:', height);
+console.log('NEXUS block height:', height);

-Step 4: Deploy Your First Contract
+Deploy Your First Contract

-4a.
-Create a Contract
+1. Write a Contract

-// my_contract/src/lib.rs
+// src/lib.rs

-static COUNTER: Mapping<&[u8], U256> = Mapping::new(b"counter");
+pub static COUNTER: Mapping<&[u8], u64> = Mapping::new(b"count");

 nexus_fn! {